-The key strategic actions outlined in each of the Division Priorities contained in the 2023-2026 (Year 2) Education Plan are informed by the LRSD Vision, Mission and Core Values, the 2022-2023 AERR, Alberta Education's 2023-2026 (Year 2) Business Plan and ongoing feedback from engagement with education stakeholders.
+The key strategic actions outlined in each of the Division Priorities contained in the 2023-2026 (Year 3) Education Plan are informed by the LRSD Vision, Mission and Core Values, the 2032-2024 AERR, Alberta Education's 2023-2026 (Year 3) Business Plan and ongoing feedback from engagement with education stakeholders.

-In support of the work contained in the 2023-2026 (Year 2) Education Plan, the Board of Trustees has allocated financial resources to assist in addressing the priority areas as follows:
+In support of the work contained in the 2023-2026 (Year 3) Education Plan, the Board of Trustees has allocated financial resources to assist in addressing the priority areas as follows:

-- Continue to support Pursuits programming (virtual school, pre-employment certifications, standardized test preparation, place-based learning opportunities, dual credit, etc). - Target funds to support social emotional learning and mental health support for students. - Fund ongoing Truth & Reconciliation efforts. - Provide Elders in Schools, Success Coaches, Career Practitioners and Off Campus Coordinators. - Provide early learning opportunities for our youngest children. - Support student leadership initiatives. - Purchase common assessments. - Provide resources and release time to support the implementation of the new curriculum. - Provide professional development for staff.
+- Continue to support Pursuits programming (virtual school, pre-employment certifications, standardized test preparation, place-based learning opportunities, dual credit, etc). - Target funds to support social emotional learning and mental health support for students. - Fund ongoing Truth & Reconciliation efforts. - Provide Elders in Schools, Success Coaches, Career Practitioner and Off Campus Coordinator support. - Provide early learning opportunities for our youngest children. - Support student leadership initiatives. - Purchase common assessments. - Provide resources and release time to support the implementation of the new curriculum. - Provide professional development for staff.

-Some examples of specific professional development that will be provided to LRSD staff in the LRSD 2023-2026 (Year 2) Education Plan include:
+Some examples of specific professional development that will be provided to LRSD staff in the LRSD 2023-2026 (Year 3) Education Plan include:

-- Peter Liljehdal's Building Thinking Classrooms. - Literacy and numeracy action teams will collaborate to increase instructional efficacy and student achievement. - Opportunities to strengthen staff capacity and application of TQS 5 to support Indigenous student success. - 7 Habits of Highly Effective People & Leader in Me. - Collaborative Response. - Place-based learning.
+- Peter Liljehdal's Building Thinking Classrooms. - Literacy and numeracy action teams will collaborate to increase instructional efficacy and student achievement. - Opportunities to strengthen staff capacity and application of TQS 5 to support Indigenous student success. - 7 Habits of Highly Effective People & Leader in Me.

+- Collaborative Response.

+- Place-based learning.

-• Focused professional development for Excellent Learning Environments (ELE's) throughout LRSD schools using John Hattie's Visible Learning and Teaching as a foundation.
+- Continue building on the Administrator professional development work around Excellent Learning Environments (ELE's) throughout LRSD schools using John Hattie's Visible Learning and Teaching as a foundation.